 - Institutions of civic society that once brought us together — from fraternal organizations to bowling clubs to churches — have disappeared;

-- The Internet has pulled us apart rather than pushed us together.
+- The Internet, and social media particularly, has pulled us apart rather than pushed us together.

 But something even more important is at play here: Millenials are making less than their parents.
 American productivity growth is stalled.
 The great promise of liberal western democracy and economics is, for the first time in modern history, failing to deliver the goods.
 This is what you get.